 European Wilderness Quality Standard Audit System

-The 3 162 ha Maramarosh Wilderness was audited in 2018 and meets the Gold Wilderness Quality Standard.
+The 3 162 ha Maramarosh Wilderness was audited in 2018 and meets the Silver Wilderness Quality Standard.
 The Maramarosh Wilderness also includes the Maramarosh WILDForest, upper watersheds of Radomyr (3 km), Bilyi (3 km) and Yavornykovyi (3 km) WILDRivers.
 There is potential for enlargement of the Wilderness, the WILDForest and one or two WILDRivers.
 A European Wilderness Quality Standard Full-Audit is scheduled for 2023.

 - Protected area: Carpathian Biosphere Reserve